-NFPA’s Firewise Communities Program recently took a look at what types of wildland fire education programs exist for this demographic and explores why they have remained a relatively untapped audience.
+In 2012, NFPA took a look at what types of wildland fire education programs exist for this demographic and explores why they have remained a relatively untapped audience.
 The Engaging Youth in Reducing Wildfire Risk – Community Conversation Workshop Findings and Research report includes published research and conversations with students and parents recently impacted by a wildfire.

 In October 2012, a ten-question questionnaire was distributed to 509 middle and high school teachers in areas that had experienced a wildfire during the previous year.
 The cities included Bastrop, TX; Larimer County, CO; Conifer, CO; and Colorado Springs, CO.
 Thirty-nine responses were received.

 The questions were developed to gauge the resources teachers used (PDF) following the fire in their community, who they looked to as a resource for wildland fire educational information, if they incorporated wildfire related information into their lesson plans, and the best places for students to receive wildland fire information.